 Toxic messaging, wrapped in sloppy film-making, served by an all-star cast that makes this malignant mess only seem like harmless entertainment.
 So why is this so beloved?

-The success of Love Actually, both commercially and in its continued presence in the pop cultural landscape, is confounding to me.
+The success of Love Actually, both commercially and in its continued presence in the pop cultural landscape, is confounding.
 The film’s ideas of love and romance are largely toxic, the stories are barely sketches, and the film-making is roundly sub-par.
 Story arcs are incomplete, the dialogue is bland, the camerawork ugly, the editing flabby – all adding up to an unearned two-hour runtime.
 Maybe audiences are distracted from the problems within the film’s multiple storylines by just how many of them (problems and storylines) there are.

 Writer / director Richard Curtis has certainly created better romantic comedies: Four Weddings & A Funeral is a tighter film and more biting in its humour; the romance in Notting Hill acts as a Trojan horse for an interesting consideration: as a vehicle for an appeal to the genre’s most rabid, celebrity-obsessed fans to consider their favourite stars as vulnerable people, and not simply products to be consumed.
 Love Actually, by comparison, is a chop suey of half-baked ideas and under-cooked vignettes, which are all about objectification.